Chat Sessions¶

 This means that, aside from participant data, the bot loses all information about the previous conversation — including the fact that it even took place.

-Manual resets
+Manual resets¶

-command.
+The /reset command allows chat users to start a new session by sending this text command in the chat.
 This command is available on all channels except Web and Slack.

-Automatic resets
+Automatic resets¶

 There are two ways to automatically reset a session: